RogueStorm7/code-quiz/README.md

   - [User Instructions:](#user-instructions)
   - [Images:](#images)

-"Welcome...to take this short quiz to test your knowledge in coding. <br>
+"Welcome...to take this short quiz to test your knowledge in coding.
+Good Luck you got this! <br>
-Please "Click" here to begin.
+Please begin by clicking <a href="https://roguestorm7.github.io/code-quiz-challenge/index.html" rel="nofollow">start quiz here.</a>

 ## Description: